Experimental and theoretical investigation of drag loads on side-by-side flexible blades in a uniform current: Discussion

-$\bm{q}_{\bm{am},3}$, included or not, will not prevent flutter or alter its onset, but modifies $\mathcal{R}$ (e.g., comparison between Codes 111 and 110, Codes 000 and 001).

-In conclusion, all terms in the reactive force model matter and should be included.
-The traditional Morison's equation, in which only $\bm{q}_{\bm{am},1}$ is included alongside with the drag, is insufficient to trigger flutter or predict the drag reduction in application of highly compliant structures.
-At low $\mathrm{Ca}$, when the blades are perpendicular to the inflow, there is mainly cross-flow separation and wake formation along the length of the blades.
-At high $\mathrm{Ca}$, the structure aligns with the flow and the hydrodynamic load models, e.g., \cref{eq:drag,eq:added_mass}, are more appropriate.
+Physically speaking, $\bm{q}_{\bm{am},2,1}$ and $\bm{q}_{\bm{am},2,2}$ come from the same term $\bm{q}_{\bm{am},2}$ and should not be separated from each other.
+If we check $\bm{q}_{\bm{am},2}$ as a whole (e.g., Codes 001 vs. 111, Codes 000 vs. 110), this term in total contributes to the system instability.
+The effects of different combinations of the reactive force components are summarized in \cref{tab:reactive_force_terms}.
+In conclusion, all terms in the reactive force model matter and should be included in order to predict the onset of flutter as well as the resulting drag loads.
+The term $\bm{q}_{\bm{am},1}$ alongside the drag is insufficient to trigger flutter or predict drag reduction in the application of highly compliant structures.
+At low $\mathrm{Ca}$, when the blades are perpendicular to the inflow, there is mainly cross-flow separation and wake formation along the length of the blades, which is sufficiently represented by the drag term.
+At high $\mathrm{Ca}$, the structure aligns with the flow, and the hydrodynamic load model represented by \cref{eq:drag,eq:added_mass} is more appropriate.